eunomia-bpf/eunomia.dev/docs/bpftime/documents/build-and-test.md

 ## More compile options

-See <https://github.com/eunomia-bpf/bpftime/blob/master/Makefile> for more options and cmake commands.
+See <https://github.com/eunomia-bpf/bpftime/blob/master/cmake/StandardSettings.cmake> for all cmake build options.

 ## Testing